Section 21 notice: Subsection (4)(a)

-Under subsection (4)(a), the length of the notice must be at least two months.
-The notice must state that possession of the property is required by virtue of section 21 of the 1988 Act, on a date after which possession is required.
+Under subsection (4)(a), the length of the notice had to be at least two months.
+The notice had to state that possession of the property is required by virtue of section 21 of the 1988 Act, on a date after which possession is required.
 The date must be the last day of a period of the tenancy, and cannot be earlier than the earliest day an equivalent common law tenancy may be bought to an end by a notice to quit given on the same date.